-7.6.5.1 Proposed hard standing, roadway or pathway:
+Proposed hard standing, roadway or pathway:

-- i) All surfacing and re-surfacing works must be agreed with the LPA prior to starting and to be in accordance with BS 5837:2012. - ii) It will be possible within turf areas to remove the upper humus layer to include loose organic matter and turf (max.
-25mm) prior to laying the base course using hand tools or a mechanised soil stripping machine only. - iii) Construction of any hard surface is to be carried out by working off the existing hard surface and as the new surface is laid, this may be driven on or worked off. - iv) Construction of hard-standing within the RPA must be carried out using a no-dig method, incorporating a free draining base of open gravel without fines.
+- i) All surfacing and re-surfacing works must be agreed with the LPA prior to starting and to be in accordance with BS 5837:2012. - ii) It will be possible within turf and soil areas to remove the upper humus layer to include loose organic matter and/or turf (max.
+25mm depth) prior to laying the base course using hand tools or a mechanised turf stripping machine only. - iii) Construction of any hard surface is to be carried out by working off the existing hard surface and/or temporary ground protection in accordance with paragraph 8.3.
+As the new surface is laid, this may be driven on or worked off providing there is no deforming of the surface or any compaction of the underlying soil. - iv) Construction of hard-standing within the RPA must be carried out using a nodig method, incorporating a free draining base of open gravel without fines.
 The wearing course should allow the free passage of air and rainwater but must not contain any fines.
-Refer to Arboricultural Advisory and Information Service (AAIS) Practice Note APN 12 'Through the trees to development'. - v) Once the humus layer has been removed, a permeable geotextile membrane must be laid over the exposed soil to prevent any mixing of the imported base or sub-base material from mixing with the underlying soil. - vi) A cellular containment system will be laid over the geotextile membrane with no-fines gravel laid to fill the voids of the containment cells. - vii) A second permeable geotextile layer is laid over the cellular containment system to prevent any mixing of the no-fines gravel and the material used as the base for the wearing course e.g. sharp sands, mortars, gravels before laying the wearing course. - viii) The wearing course must be permeable thereby allowing air and water to penetrate to the underlying rooting area. - ix) A rigid edge may be required to contain the hard standing such as a wooden edge pegged to the ground, a railway sleeper pinned to the ground or a gabion. - x) A second permeable geotextile layer is laid over the cellular
+Refer to Arboricultural Advisory and Information Service (AAIS) Practice Note APN 12 'Through the trees to development'. - v) Once the humus layer has been removed, a permeable geotextile membrane must be laid over the exposed soil to prevent any mixing of the imported base or sub-base material with the underlying soil. - vi) A cellular containment system will be laid over the geotextile membrane with no-fines gravel laid to fill the voids of the containment cells. - vii) A second permeable geotextile layer is laid over the cellular containment system to prevent any mixing of the no-fines gravel and the material used as the base for the wearing course e.g. sharp sands, mortars, gravels before laying the wearing course. - viii) The wearing course must be permeable thereby allowing air and water to penetrate to the underlying rooting area. - ix) A rigid edge may be required to contain the hard standing such as a wooden edge pegged to the ground, a railway sleeper pinned to the ground or a gabion.